 A completed application package should be sent to Kate Hodgins, firstname.lastname@example.org.

 The Application must include:

 - A cover letter co-signed by the PI’s department chair/division chief indicating approval of the proposal

-- Projects that require institutional approvals (e.g. IRB, IACUC) must provide a copy of those approvals with the application.
+- Projects that require institutional approvals (e.g., IRB, IACUC) must provide a copy of those approvals with the application.
 If your project is funded, additional materials required by NIEHS will be requested.

-Regardless of funding decision date, all funds approved must be used by March 20, 2020, and any unused funds will be returned to the center on that date.
+Regardless of funding decision date, all funds approved must be used by March 20, 2022, and any unused funds will be returned to the Center on that date.
 Carryforward of unobligated funds is not possible.

 - Funding of up to $5,000 direct costs may be requested.

 - If requesting HERCULES Facility Core services, budget details should be discussed at the required consultation meeting prior to application submission.

 - Indirect costs should not be included in the budget.